 Sharia law entered Europe after World War II when the weakened European nations withdrew from their colonies, bringing to Europe their former colonial subjects as refugees and cheap labor from such Muslim nations as Pakistan (UK), Turkey (Germany) and Algeria, Morocco, Tunisia (France).

 Initially, Sharia law was applied discretely within the small Muslim enclaves of Europe.
-But after two generations of high birth rate and immigration into Europe, those enclaves have grown to where the Sharia law now challenges the Judeo-Christian foundations of their host European nations.
+But after three generations of high birth rate and immigration into Europe, those enclaves have grown to where the Sharia law now challenges the Judeo-Christian foundations of their host European nations.

 In Germany, lingering guilt over the Jewish holocaust casts protective eyes on Sharia, seen as the law of another religious minority.
 Sharia courts presided by Muslim "peace judges" now dot Germany, where even non-Muslim German judges in German courts cite Sharia law and quote from the Quran to uphold polygamy and husbands' right to beat wives when judging cases involving Muslims (see Hitler and Islam).

 In Austria, the government is convicting even non-Muslims of violating Sharia law.
 In 2011, Vienna High Court upheld the lower court conviction of Elisabeth Sabaditsch-Wolff for making this factual statement about Muhammad: "We all know that Muhammad married Aisha when she was 6 years old and consummated the marriage when she was 9.
 Now, what do we call this behavior if not pedophilia."

 In France, home to 7 million Muslims, the government no longer controls the banlieus (above, below is Venice, Italy), the densely-populated, predominantly Muslim ghettos that encircle most French cities and where the police seldom patrol.
 If that were to change, the Muslim population among France's prison inmates would rise even higher than the current 70%.
 All meat sold in Paris is now Halal, having been sacrificed to Allah the moon god.